 http://nss.gov.gh/ – http://zone-h.org/mirror/id/23569393

 http://nfed.gov.gh/ – http://zone-h.org/mirror/id/23569410

 http://www.gida.gov.gh/site/p_ongoing – http://zone-h.org/mirror/id/23569660

-These cyber attacks have also been launched on organizations by cyber criminals globally.
+These cyber-attacks have also been launched in organizations by cyber criminals globally.
 A search I conducted indicates that several organizations across the globe operate their web applications without proper security measures.
-Globally, organizations that have not been hit severely by the impact of cyber attacks do not see the urgency to implement security technologies and proper cyber security policies.
+Globally, organizations that have not been hit severely by the impact of cyber-attacks do not see the urgency to implement security technologies and proper cybersecurity policies.

-Before you make any payment for online transactions, ensure that the website has https protocol (locked padlock sign, eg https://www.dataprotection.org.gh/).
-Do not share your personal data or make any form of payment with your debit card if the website only has http but not https protocol.
-The best secured and trusted website must have https rather than the unsecured http.
+Before you make any payment for online transactions, ensure that the website has HTTPS protocol (locked padlock sign, e.g. https://www.dataprotection.org.gh/).
+Do not share your personal data or make any form of payment with your debit card if the website only has HTTP but not HTTPS protocol.
+The best secured and trusted website must have HTTPS rather than unsecured HTTP.

-Business owners must also ensure they engage the services of professional pent-testers on regular basis to conduct vulnerability assessment and penetration test on their organization’s network infrastructure and web application.
+Business owners must also ensure they engage the services of professional penetration testers regularly to conduct a vulnerability assessment and penetration test on their organization’s network infrastructure and web application.

 As Ghana celebrates her cyber security awareness this week, let us all follow the activities and the series of events as experts and professionals in the industry share their experiences and thoughts.

 >The writer is an ICT expert and member of the Institute of ICT Professionals, Ghana.
 For comments, contact author: firstname.lastname@example.org